-The district offers career and technical education programs in the following areas:
+- The district offers career and technical education programs in the following areas:

-- Agricultural Science
+Agriculture Science

 - Telecommunications

 - Business Education

 - Anatomy and Physiology

-- Family Consumer Science
+- Family and Consumer Science

 - Informational Technology

-Admission to these programs is based on availability.
+Admission to these programs is based on student credits and availability.

-District policy prohibits discrimination on the basis of race, color, national origin, sex, or handicap in its vocational programs, services, or activities, as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
+District policy prohibits discrimination on the basis of race, color, national origin, sex, or handicap in its vocational programs, services, or activities, and provides equal access to the Boy Scouts and other designated youth groups as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.